BatigAndriy/footer-2/README.md

 # FOOTER-2

-Short description of your project.
+Short description of project:
+A simple and adaptive footer suitable for any website

 ## Demo
 ![-](footer_2.jpg)